-- About ParameterEditor

-- PE SUM

-- Note: Keep in mind that the "Help Menu" looks different in the MacOS since MacOS automatically inserts "About ParameterEditor " under the application name's category.
+- About ParameterEditor - PE SUM: opens this document in the default PDF viewer selected in the system. - Note: Keep in mind that the "Help Menu" looks different in the MacOS since MacOS automatically inserts "About ParameterEditor" under the application name's category.